free-syllabus/aml/lectures/02-Linear_regression.md

     * let them evaluate the model on our test set, write the results on the board @todo make test set
 3. predicting flat price based on more features:
     * think about other features that might influence the price, 10 min
-    * describe to them categorical vs numerical features, sort their ideas into these two buckets
+    * describe to them categorical vs numerical features, sort their ideas into these two buckets (one hot enconding)
     * explain OHE and binning for categorical features encoding
     * try out these techniques - select multiple features they believe are important, use [multiple linear regression](https://stats.blue/Stats_Suite/multiple_linear_regression_calculator.html), try different variations of features
     * build a model they are happy with, discuss the best set of features; may be more than 40 mins